NixOS/nixpkgs/doc/languages-frameworks/python.section.md

 The interpreters have several common attributes.
 One of these attributes is `pkgs`, which is a package set of Python libraries for this specific interpreter.
-E.g., the `toolz` package corresponding to the default interpreter is `python.pkgs.toolz`, and the CPython 3.11 version is `python311.pkgs.toolz`.
+E.g., the `toolz` package corresponding to the default interpreter is `python3.pkgs.toolz`, and the CPython 3.11 version is `python311.pkgs.toolz`.
 The main package set contains aliases to these package sets, e.g.
 `pythonPackages` refers to `python.pkgs` and `python311Packages` to `python311.pkgs`.